 Obtaining deeper insights and understandings of underlying structures, processes, and perception, enables us to provide methods for further analysis and synthesis in various applications.

 One of our longer standing goals has been to produce Talking Heads (realistic talking virtual human faces) for Human-Computer Interaction.
-The major challenges in this field is to produce visuals indistinguishable from real faces.
+The major challenge is to produce visuals indistinguishable from real faces.
 Besides texture and geometry of the virtual head, dynamic features like linguistically correct speech animation and realistic facial animation of facial expressions are important factors.
 Furthermore, the behavior and animation of the virtual face needs to consider the human dialog partner.
-An early prototype (year 2009) of a talking head can be found here.
+Our prototype of a female talking head is from 2009.

 In addition, using a talking head in a dialog based interaction requires an underlying dialog system.
 A dialog system will handle the content of the audible/spoken part of the interaction.
 It processes the users speech using techniques from text-to-speech and natural language processing and will also generate natural speech output based on natural language understanding and generation.